alronz/b2c-database-selection/MongoDB/Search Data/index.md

 #### [back](search_data_main.md)

-Index is a very important concept in any database to support efficient execution of queries.
+Indexing is a very important concept in any database to support efficient execution of queries.
 For instance, MongoDB must perform a full collection scan if we don't create index in one of the fields that we want to query.
-Indexes acts like the table of contents used to find a certain book in a very large book.
+Indexes acts like the table of contents used to find a certain topic in a very large book.
 MongoDB indexes are created using the efficient B-tree data structure to store small portion of information used to speed up queries by limiting the number of documents to be searched.
-These information will be stored using the B tree structure in order which is useful to perform range queries or sorting.
+These information will be stored using the B tree structure in order useful to perform range queries or sorting.

 MongoDB supports a variety of index types that are defined on the collection level and can apply to any field or subfield in the document.
 MongoDB supports the following index types: